Purchasing an Annuity

 - Fees Can Be High

 - Annuities can include hidden or complicated fees that may fluctuate over time.
 A variable annuity tends to have the highest fees, with average ongoing costs ranging from 2.2 percent to more than 4 percent a year.
-In contrast, annual fees on an actively managed mutual fund range from 0.25 to 1.5 percent per year.
+In contrast, annual fees on an actively managed mutual fund averaged 0.66 percent in 2019.

 - Chen, C. (2019, July 26).
 Should You Buy an Annuity?
 Retrieved from https://www.kiplinger.com/article/retirement/t003-c032-s014-should-you-buy-an-annuity.html